-As the moments and hours turned into days, which quickly turned into weeks and months, and life resumed to some form of normality in NYC, I began to lose such perspective.
+As the moments and hours turned into days, which quickly turned into weeks and months, and life resumed to some form of normality in NYC, my perspective of 9/11 shifted.

 Every day for the next 18 months, I commuted directly past the remains of the WTC on foot.
 I watched street vendors sell Ground Zero t-shirts and hats to tourists, while photographers—amateur and professional alike—lined up to document their moment in the aftermath of tragedy.

-Over time, as I walked past the blue, particle board, construction walls that lined my path to Jersey City on the south side of the mass graveyard, I saw them evolve with graffiti, expressing the raw emotions of New Yorkers concerning 9/11, the victims and the impending wars.
-Ten months in, they were all painted over by city workers, just to be “thought vandalized” once again.
+Over time, as I walked past the blue, particle board construction walls that lined my path to Jersey City on the south side of the mass graveyard, I saw them build up with graffiti, expressing the raw emotions of New Yorkers concerning 9/11, the victims, and the impending wars.
+Ten months in, they were all painted over by city workers, only to be “thought vandalized” once again.

-Somewhere within that surreal period of time, I stopped looking at images of that day and lost track as to why that person leaping from the tower meant so much to me, and much more importantly, why my attention hopefully meant something to him or her in those fleeting moments heading towards eternity.
+Somewhere within that surreal period of time, I stopped looking at images of that day, but I never lost why that person leaping from the tower meant so much to me in those fleeting moments as they headed towards eternity.

 I needed to say that out loud today.